skinnyandbald/claude/docs/builder-configuration.md

 > [!IMPORTANT]
 > Relative paths in `output.path` are resolved from the tool directory location.

-Output is `jsonl` format with one entity per line.
+Output is `jsonl` format with one entity per line, as required by [memory MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory).

 ## Performance Configuration